 Figure 5.
-Amplitude spectral density of the acceleration (median) along the vertical, E-W and N-S axis measured in OGRAN laboratory (near PK14) at BNO during the night of 27th of September 2018.
+Amplitude spectral density of the acceleration (median) along the vertical, E-W and N-S axis measured in OGRAN laboratory (near PK14) at BNO during the night of $27^{th}$ of September 2018.
+The solid black line is the ET requirement from [1].